 Policy No. 20.0

 Policy Owner: AU Department of Occupational Therapy

 Originally Issued: July 2017

 Approved: July 2017

-Last Revision:
+Last Revision: January 2020

-Last Review: January 2020
+Last Review: March 2023

 Location: AUOT Website / Current Students

-Department of Occupational Therapy Policy 21.0.
+Policy 21.0.
 Student Grievances

 To establish a mechanism for students who believe they have been discriminated against on an academic or non-academic basis and have these concerns reviewed by an objective body or request an appeal of sanctions related to academics or conduct.